-The marteloscope inventory data, including the TreMs, are used for the third main output of the project: the I+ software.
+The marteloscope inventory data, including the TreMs, are used for the I+ software.
 The most important one for the general user is the I+ Trainer, which allows you to perform virtual thinnings and asses the ecological and economical effects of the operation.

 Currently the I+ software consists of 4 components:

 - I+ Central Database to keep all-necessary Marteloscope information, including inventory data, exercises design, user accounts and exercises results.

 - I+ Manager – desktop application, which connecting to I+ Database and manage information, including introducing/loading new Marteloscopes.